Yukon-Literacy-Coalition/ylc_website_v2/src/_troubleshooting/2021-05-25-troubleshooting.md

       subTitle: Bugs
       sideBySideBody:
         mainBody: "**Root maggots** can infect radishes, onions, cauliflower, turnips and related crops.
-The simplest solution is to keep susceptible crops covered with a floating row cover for May and early June when the flies are out laying their eggs.
-Excluding them should do the trick.
+The simplest solution is to keep crops covered with a floating row cover for May and early June when the flies are out laying their eggs.
 Onions are particularly prone to root maggots and should remain covered from the time they sprout until they are harvested.
 Any roots with a maggot infestation should be put in the garbage, not in the compost where the larvae can live through the winter and return to attack plants next year."
         imagesVideos:
           image: /uploads/screen-shot-2021-07-13-at-10.36.39-am.png
         belowMedia: "*Tip: Plant onions the first week of June to avoid the 1st crop of